rajivmanivannan/rajivmanivannan/README.md

 <h2 align="center">வணக்கம் 🙏 , I'm Rajiv Manivannan</h2>

-<h3 align="left">I am a polyglot software developer and an architect, passionate about developing software of any paradigm that delivers value to the users.
+<h3 align="left">Polyglot software developer and an architect, passionate about developing software of any paradigm that delivers value to the users.
 Developed various software ranging from mobile / web applications, cloud technologies, embedded software to internet of things.
 </h3>
 </br>
 <h3 align="left">Let's connect!
 Find me on the web</h3>